Enfamil and Necrotizing Enterocolitis: Causation and Risk

 What is necrotizing enterocolitis (NEC)?

-Necrotizing enterocolitis is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal tissue.
-Symptoms include feeding intolerance, abdominal distension, and bloody stools.
-Diagnosis is based on clinical signs and radiographic findings such as pneumatosis intestinalis.
+Necrotizing enterocolitis is a severe gastrointestinal disease primarily affecting preterm infants, characterized by inflammation and necrosis of the intestinal wall.
+Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs such as apnea or lethargy.
+Diagnosis relies on clinical assessment and radiographic findings like pneumatosis intestinalis.

 Does submitting information create an attorney-client relationship?